Our TeachersEnrol Here

 BA., Dip.
 Tch.
 (ECE and Primary), Graduate Certificate in Children’s Literature; specialist art teacher.

 Christina is passionate about the study, care and education of young tamariki and strives to remain current with research and issues surrounding their development and learning.
-She is a valued team member at Little Lumsden, sharing her knowledge and discoveries to ensure each kaiako remains relevant on current theories and good practice.
+She is a valued team member at Big Lumsden, sharing her knowledge and discoveries to ensure each kaiako remains relevant on current theories and good practice.
 Christina imbues a quiet calmness in the custom-built art room, sensitively encouraging and nurturing each child’s creative skills and expression of themselves.
 She is respectful of each child’s differing wants and needs, following their leads rather than imposing artistic boundaries.
 Christina’s wealth of expertise includes training and experience in the primary education and ECE sectors, five years working in the United States, two years in Belgium, as well as knowledge of French and Te Reo Maori.

 Degree in Early Childhood Teaching from Germany; specialist language teacher